 \subsection{Standing assumptions and conventions}

 We use $\Bbbk$ to denote our ground field.
 We make no assumptions on the characteristic of $\Bbbk$.
 All unadorned tensor products $\otimes$ are assumed to be over $\Bbbk$.
 We will use $\bigoplus_i X_i$ and $\sum_i X_i$ to denote respectively the external and the internal sum of a collection of subspaces $\{X_i\}_{i\in I}$ of a $\Bbbk$-vector space $V$.
 The $\Bbbk$-algebras we consider are all unital and associative but not necessarily commutative.
 We make no assumptions on the $\Bbbk$-dimensions of these algebras unless otherwise is explicitly stated.
 We will use $\C{A}^e$ to denote the enveloping algebra $\C{A}\otimes \C{A}^{op}$ of an associative unital algebra $\C{A}$.
 We will use the term {\em parity} to denote the type of an $\C{A}$-module: whether it is a left module or a right module.
-We use the notation $\Sigma C_*$ for the suspension of a differential $\B{Z}$-graded $\Bbbk$-module $(C_*,d^C_*)$ where for every $n\in\B{Z}$.
+We use the notation $C_{*\geq n}$ to denote the \emph{good truncation} of $C_*$ at degree $n$, and $\Sigma C_*$ for the suspension of a differential $\B{Z}$-graded $\Bbbk$-module $(C_*,d^C_*)$.